denoland/deno/docs/getting_started/setup_your_environment.md

 ### Environmental variables

-There are several env vars that control how Deno behaves:
+There are several environment variables that control how Deno behaves:

 `DENO_DIR` defaults to `$HOME/.deno` but can be set to any path to control where generated and cached source code is written and read to.